Dr Kraemer Bulldogs and French Bulldogs

 In the following days and weeks, I was examining more bulldogs and French bulldogs than I have had in my entire career.

 I quickly realized that bulldogs were different; they are a medical and surgical challenge with idiosyncratic conditions and breed-specific predispositions.
-After few years of treating and operating on bulldogs, I decided to launch a website, an online authoritative guide for bulldog owners and other brachycephalic breeds like Boston Terrier’s and Pug’s, a public domain I could share my experience with a wider audience.
+After a few years of treating and operating on bulldogs, I decided to launch a website, an online authoritative guide for bulldog owners and other brachycephalic breeds like Boston Terrier’s and Pug’s, a public domain I could share my experience with a wider audience.

 I founded vet4bulldog.com and started publishing articles, photos, and videos with an emphasis on bulldog maintenance, which I made the centerpiece of my teachings.